Planning a trip to Scotland? Here are 25 amazing things to do in Dundee! Your complete guide to the city starts right here…

 2) Hang out with the art crowd at the DCA

 Dundee Contemporary Arts – or the DCA – is one of the best all round venues in the city.
-It runs a lot of fantastic art exhibitions and is a big part of the whole creative scene in Dundee, but it’s not just about “art” art if you know what I mean.
-It’s a really great place for everyone in the city to enjoy.
+It runs a lot of fantastic art exhibitions and is a big part of the whole creative scene in Dundee.
+It runs print workshops and photography classes, but it’s a great place for everyone in the city to enjoy – creative or not.

 It also has an amazing restaurant, bar, and outdoor seating area.
 I’ve been there on many a gorgeous summer day, drinking rose in the sunshine, but I’ve also been there for lunch with my parents, dinner with my colleagues, brunch with friends, and plenty of other occasions.
 As I said, it’s a great all rounder!

 DCA Dundee address: 152 Nethergate, Dundee DD1 4DY

 Dundee attractions definitely don’t have to be boring.
 Looking for a bit of an adrenaline rush?